← The journal Vertical M&A Guides February 19, 2026

 If you are a founder of a retail operations software company, the current M&A environment offers several practical takeaways:

 Payments integration is a strategic lever.
-If your software facilitates or integrates with payment processing, you are positioned within one of the most active acquirer universes in technology M&A. Payment processors, POS platforms, and financial technology companies are all potential buyers for software that deepens merchant relationships.
+If your software facilitates or integrates with payment processing, you are positioned within one of the more active acquirer universes in technology M&A. Payment processors, POS platforms, and financial technology companies are all potential buyers for software that deepens merchant relationships.

 The Case for Acting Now